 All training manuals, assessments and tutorial support.

-Successful completion of the program will result in the participant being issued a CPP40307 Certificate IV in Property Services (Real Estate) by MRT Training – RTO 41529.
+Successful completion of the program will result in the participant being issued a CPP40307 Certificate IV in Property Services (Real Estate) – for Victorian requirements – and a CPP41419 Certificate IV in Real Estate Practice – for NSW requirements – by MRT Training, RTO 41529.

 The MRT Participant Handbook is an essential guide for candidates of accredited courses and sets out the policies and procedures for all who undertake a course of study with MRT Training.
 All course participants should ensure they are familiar with the contents before registering or enrolling in one of our courses.